RagedUnicorn/wow-classic-gearmenu/README.md

 #### GearMenu spams my chat with messages.
 How can I deactivate this?

-Those obnoxious messages are intended for the development of this addon and means that you download a development version of the addon instead of a proper release.
+Those obnoxious messages are intended for the development of this addon and mean that you are running a development version of the addon instead of a proper release.
 Releases can be downloaded from here - https://github.com/RagedUnicorn/wow-classic-gearmenu/releases

 #### A certain item is not showing up when I hover a slot.
 Why is that?

-GearMenu filters by default, items that are below common (green) quality.
+GearMenu by default filters out items that are below uncommon (green) quality.
 This can be changed in the addon configuration settings in the option "Filter Item Quality".

 #### GearMenu failed to switch my item.
 What happened?